 At Halewood Academy staff are committed to providing a caring, friendly safe environment as reflected in the mission statement, “Quality, opportunity and success for all”.

 Bullying of any kind is unacceptable.
 If bullying does occur, all students should be able to tell and know that incidents will be dealt with promptly and effectively.
-The centre is a TELLING environment, which means anyone who believes bullying is happening is expected to tell staff.
+The academy is a TELLING environment, which means anyone who believes bullying is happening is expected to tell staff.
 The form tutor is the first point of contact to provide invaluable back up in supporting victims and in helping to resolve issues.

 What is Bullying?